 Multi Stakeholder Forestry Programme(MSFP), Dhaulagiri Cluster

-The multi stakeholder forestry programme’s main beneficiaries are rural communities of Nepal, especially poor and disadvantaged households, and those most vulnerable to climate change.
-The MSFP explicitly targets these groups and gathers disaggregated data to assess its progress.
-The programme aims to bring an estimated 1.7 million people out of poverty by working with existing and new forestry groups of various kinds and creating an additional 80,000 jobs.
+A multi-stakeholder steering committee (MSSC) led by the Ministry of Forests and Soil Conservation (MFSC) provided strategic directions to the programme.
+The MSSC had representatives from government line ministries, civil society, and the three donors.
+The project’s main beneficiaries were rural communities of Nepal, especially poor and disadvantaged households, and those most vulnerable to climate change.
+The MSFP explicitly targeted those groups and gathered disaggregated data to assess its progress.
+The programme aimed to bring an estimated 1.7 million people out of poverty by working with existing and new forestry groups of various kinds and creating an additional 80,000 jobs.

 Project Details